Simple salads featuring fresh, organic ingredients, can elevate the seemingly mundane into something truly delicious, satisfying and nourishing.

 **If you cannot find Chinese chives, aka, garlic chives, you can substitute scallions or milder-tasting regular chives.

-Vinaigrette: Whisk together 3 tablespoons raw apple cider vinegar + 4 tablespoons organic olive oil
+Whisk together 5 tablespoons raw apple cider vinegar + 6 tablespoons extra-virgin olive oil.

 Drizzle vinaigrette over ingredients and toss ingredients until well mixed.